-The actions of KHK, Eddingpharm Investment Company Limited and any other current or future sublicensees could adversely affect our business.
+The actions of Kyowa Kirin Co., Ltd., or KKC, Eddingpharm Investment Company Limited, or Eddingpharm, and any other current or future sublicensees could adversely affect our business.

 We currently sublicense entinostat to third parties for development and commercialization in certain foreign jurisdictions.
-Specifically, we have a sublicense agreement with KHK under which we granted KHK an exclusive sublicense to develop and commercialize entinostat in Japan and Korea.
-It is possible that any clinical trials conducted by KHK and other current or future sublicensees in their respective jurisdictions could have negative results, which in turn could have a material adverse effect on the development of entinostat for development and commercialization in the United States and the rest of the world.
+Specifically, we have a sublicense agreement with KKC under which we granted KKC an exclusive sublicense to develop and commercialize entinostat in Japan and Korea as well as a sublicense agreement with Eddingpharm under which we granted Eddingpharm an exclusive sublicense to develop and commercialize entinostat in China and select Asian countries.
+It is possible that any clinical trials conducted by KKC, Eddingpharm and other current or future sublicensees in their respective jurisdictions could have negative results, which in turn could have a material adverse effect on the development of entinostat for development and commercialization in the United States and the rest of the world.

-We are dependent on UCB to comply with the terms of our license agreement for SNDX-6352.
+We are dependent on UCB Biopharma Sprl, or UCB, to comply with the terms of our license agreement for axatilimab.

-Our commercial success also depends upon our ability to develop, manufacture, market and sell SNDX-6352.
-In July 2016, we entered into the UCB license agreement pursuant to which we obtained a worldwide, sublicenseable, exclusive license to SNDX-6352, an IND-ready anti-CSF-1R monoclonal antibody.
+Our commercial success also depends upon our ability to develop, manufacture, market and sell axatilimab.
+In July 2016, we entered into the UCB license agreement pursuant to which we obtained a worldwide, sublicenseable, exclusive license to axatilimab, an IND-ready anti-CSF-1R monoclonal antibody.
 Under the UCB license agreement, we are dependent on UCB's performance of its responsibilities and its cooperation with us.
 UCB may not perform its obligations under the UCB license agreement or otherwise cooperate with us.
 We cannot control whether UCB will devote the necessary resources to its obligations under the UCB license agreement, nor can we control the timing of its performance.
-For example, under the UCB license agreement, UCB has transferred to us certain data and materials, provided limited technical assistance and certain transitional services, and is manufacturing and supplying us with quantities of SNDX-6352, which we expect will assist us with the development, manufacture and commercialization of SNDX-6352.
-If UCB fails to supply us with sufficient quantities of SNDX-6352 to complete all planned Phase 1 and Phase 2 studies, our efforts to develop and commercialize SNDX-6352 may be delayed or may fail.
 Additionally, certain of the rights licensed to us under the UCB license agreement are in-licensed by UCB from third parties.
 We are dependent on UCB maintaining the applicable third-party license agreements in full force and effect, which may include activities and performance obligations that are not within our control.
-If any of these third-party license agreements terminate, certain of our rights to develop, manufacture, commercialize or sell SNDX-6352 may be terminated as well.
-The occurrence of any of these events could adversely affect the development and commercialization of SNDX-6352, and materially harm our business.
+If any of these third-party license agreements terminate, certain of our rights to develop, manufacture, commercialize or sell axatilimab may be terminated as well.
+The occurrence of any of these events could adversely affect the development and commercialization of axatilimab, and materially harm our business.